Effective Procrastination: Mastering the Art of Productive Delay

 A NEW PERSPECTIVE ON PROCRASTINATION

-When our teachers warned us against procrastinating, they assumed that all procrastination is detrimental and leads to failure.
-However, some people are inherently inclined to complete work immediately prior to the deadline and are just as successful in doing so.
-In fact, the research I have conducted in the field of neuroscience has shown that people who procrastinate can be highly effective.
-It’s important to distinguish between ineffective procrastination, which causes missed deadlines and doesn’t result in work getting done, versus effective procrastination in which the work happens close to the deadline without sacrificing quality.
+When teachers warned against procrastinating, they assumed all procrastination is detrimental and leads to failure.
+However, some people are inherently inclined to complete work immediately prior to the deadline and are just as successful doing so.
+Neuroscience research has shown that people who procrastinate can be highly effective, and the same neural adaptability enabling effective.

 If you feel naturally oriented towards procrastinating, you can choose to stop beating yourself up about it and instead actively and mindfully practice effective procrastination.
 Rather than struggling to change your natural inclination, focus on learning effective procrastination.
 Below are what I find to be the best techniques to practice effective procrastination:

 Use “structured procrastination” to your advantage.
-Also called “active procrastination” this phrase means that if you’re avoiding one thing on your to-due list, you use that time to accomplish something less imminent on the list instead.
+Also called “neuroscience strategies to boost real productivity” this phrase means that if you’re avoiding one thing on your to-due list, you use that time to accomplish something less imminent on the list instead.
 For example, if you are procrastinating on finishing your paperwork, rather than using that time to look at Facebook, you could make several phone calls, clean the dishes, or return emails and check those off the list.

 Find ways to create external deadlines or consequences.
 Involving other people can be a good way to keep yourself accountable.
 Create a deadline by letting another person know that you’ll give them something by a specific date.
 As an example, if you’re procrastinating on tidying up your guest room, inviting a friend for dinner will motivate you to accomplish this task before your friend arrives.